A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: Abstract

 \section{Abstract}

 In this paper, we construct a one-parameter family of minimal surfaces in the Euclidean $3$-space of arbitrarily high genus and with three ends.
 Each member of this family is immersed, complete and with finite total curvature.
-Another interesting property is that the symmetry group of the genus $k$ surfaces $\Sigma_{k,x}$ is the dihedral group with $4(k+1)$ elements.
-Moreover, in particular, for $|x|=1$ we find the family of the Costa-Hoffman-Meeks embedded minimal surfaces, which have two catenoidal ends and a middle flat end.
+Another interesting property is that the symmetry group of the genus $k$ surfaces $\Sigma_{k,t}$ is the dihedral group with $4(k+1)$ elements.
+Moreover, in particular, for $|t|=1$ we find the family of the Costa-Hoffman-Meeks embedded minimal surfaces, which have two catenoidal ends and a middle flat end.
+Among the non-embedded examples obtained, there are noncongruent minimal surfaces, with the same symmetry group and conformal structure, as we have in \cite{Batista.2004}.